|

 performance.

-The outer left track graphs planned and actual well bore
+The outer left track graphs planned and actual wellbore

+and the relative change in azimuthal deviation (RCAD-red).
 A zero line (green) centers each of the two

 lines.